MECHAkunEX/mechakunex.github.com/source/_posts/auto/2012-08-05-Game--The-Legend-of-Zelda--Link-to-the-Past--SNES--1991--0.markdown

 that he wouldn't move away from enemies when they came to attack him.
 He would swing his sword while the enemies were on top of him and this killed him eventually.

+We got to the boss of the first temple, but I died during the stomping part.